Nunuga/Nunuga/README.md

 ### 🏆 Summary

-- 🔹 7 years of experience in developing and implementing digital solutions for government organizations
+- 🔹 7 years of experience in developing and implementing digital solutions for government agencies
 - 🥇 Awarded by the Ministry of Construction of the Russian Federation and the Ministry of Housing and Public Utilities of the Moscow Region
 - 💼 Expert in team management, digital transformation, analytics, and process automation

 ---

-### 🛠️ Skills & Technologies
+### 🛠️ Tools & Technologies

 <p>
   <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"/>